-Curbside Classics takes you back to 1971 for a virtual comparison test of six small cars, based (and partly borrowed) from a C/D test.
-Car # 2 is here
+(first posted 3/3/2011) Curbside Classic takes you back to 1971 for a virtual comparison test of six small cars, based (and partly borrowed) from a C/D test.

-(first posted in 2009 at TTAC and on 3/3/2011 at CC) There it is, a golden yellow Vega, seductive and infinitely irresistible, hanging from the tree of automotive disappointment.
+There it is, a golden yellow Vega, seductive and infinitely irresistible, hanging from the tree of automotive disappointment.
 Its serpent maker found plenty of smitten takers (especially among the motor press), because the bitter truth imparted upon biting the bait was apparently in a time-release potion: “The best handling car ever sold in America” (Road &Track).
 Winner of Motor Trend’s 1971 COTY.
 C/D readers voted it the best economy car three years in a row.
 It won this 1971 C/D six small car comparison.
-And yet it went on to be the maker’s biggest Deadly Sin along with the Citation.
+And yet it went on to be the maker’s perhaps biggest Deadly Sin along with the Citation.
 So much promise; such a letdown.

 Let’s step into our time machine.
 It’s 1971, we’re wearing bell-bottoms, and want desperately to love the Vega as much as we love peace.
 Its coming was hyped by GM for years as nothing less than the reinvention of the small car, GM’s version of the Apollo moon shot.
 Sound familiar?